The 2016 US Presidential Election – What the Heck Happened?

 Clip 19: Janet Bloomfield: A Vote for Trump is a Vote for Men

 Clip 20: Muslims Speak Out in Support of Trump

 Clip: 21: Millenniel Millie: Latinos and Hispanics Side With Trump on Border

-Clip 22: Crypt101: Black People Explain Why Donald Trump is Not Racist
+Clip 22: Black Trump Supporters Explain Why They Are Voting for Donald Trump